 What type of Marsala wine should I use?

-- Remove the casing from the sausage and place into a hot frying pan with a little olive oil.
+- Remove the casing from the sausage and place it in a hot frying pan with a bit of olive oil.

-- As it cooks, break up the pieces so they look like ground meat.
-When finished place to the side and allow to cool slightly.
+- As it cooks, break the pieces up so they resemble ground meat when finished.
+Place them to the side and allow them to cool slightly.

-- In a clean pan add the spinach with a little water.
+- In a clean pan, add the spinach with a small amount of water.

-- Cook the spinach leaves until completely wilted, then squeeze out any additional water
+- Cook the spinach leaves until they are completely wilted, then squeeze out any excess water.

-- Blend all the ingredients together and allow to sit for 10 minutes before using g.
+- Blend all the ingredients together and allow to sit for 10 minutes before using.

 - Place the pork on a cutting board and cover with a sheet of plastic wrap.
-Using the flat side of a meat mallet pound the pork tenderloin to flatten.
-This will make it easier to stuf
+Using the flat side of a meat mallet, gently pound the pork tenderloin to flatten it.
+This will make it easier to stuff.

-- Divide the stuffing between two pork tenderloins.
+- Divide the stuffing between the two pork tenderloins.

-- Roll the stuffed pork tenderloin, along the long side making a log, tucking the edges in to seal it.
+- Roll the stuffed pork tenderloin along its long side, making a log, and tuck the edges in to seal it.

-- Place a baking sheet pan with 3 tablespoons of olive oil into a 350-degree preheated oven pan for 8 – 10 minutes to allow the oil to get hot.
+- Place a baking sheet pan with three tablespoons of olive oil in a 350-degree preheated oven for 8-10 minutes to allow the oil to heat up.

 *Use a good meat thermometer to check the internal temperature.
-It should read a minimum of 145 degrees F. You prefer a more well-done pork roast let cook until 160 degrees has been reached.
+It should read a minimum of 145°F. You prefer a more well-done pork roast, let it cook until it reaches an internal temperature of 160 degrees.

 - Saute mushrooms over medium-high heat in a tablespoon of olive oil for about five minutes or until they are tender.
 Add more oil if needed.